 In conclusion, this blog regarding the Sabbath was never intended to tell the reader what to do and what not to do.
 His Word is very clear and if we love Him and love His Torah then we know in our hearts what breaks His heart and what pleases Him.

 Shemoth (Exodus) 20: 9-11 is YHWH’s own words describing the Sabbath and what we are to do (rest) and not do (work).
 We are also not to burden anyone else on the Sabbath by working for us (vs 10).
-We may not technically have “servants” as back then, but a lot of people have hired helpers like landscapers, mechanics, cleaning services, realtors, etc.… who we hire to make our lives easier with their professional skills.
-So, on Shabbat… none of those people work for me on that day.
+We may not technically have “servants” as back then, but a lot of people have hired helpers like landscapers, mechanics, cleaning services, realtors, etc., who we hire to make our lives easier with their professional skills.
+So, on Sabbath… none of those people work for us on that day.
 It’s really that simple.

 “And become doers of the Word and not hearers only, deceiving yourselves.
 Because if anyone is a hearer of the Word and not a doer, he is like a man who looks at his natural face in a mirror, for he looks at himself, and goes away, and immediately forgets what he was like.
 But he that looked into the perfect Torah, that of freedom, and continues in it, not becoming a hearer that forgets, but a doer of work, this one shall be baruk (blessed) in his doing.”
 James (Ya’aqob) 1:22-25

-“The Torah of YHWH is perfect, bring back the being; The Witness of YHWH is trustworthy, making wise the simple; The Orders of YHWH are straight, rejoicing the heart; The Command of YHWH is clear, enlightening the eyes; The reverence of YHWH is clean, standing forever; The Right-Rulings of YHWH are true, they are righteous altogether, more desirable than gold, than much fine gold; And sweeter than honey and the honeycomb.
-Also, Your servant is warned by them, in guarding them there is great reward.”
-Psalms (Tehillim) 19:7-11
+“The Torah of YHWH is perfect, bringing back the being; The Witness of YHWH is trustworthy, making wise the simple; The Orders of YHWH are straight, rejoicing the heart; The Command of YHWH is clear, enlightening the eyes; The reverence of YHWH is clean, standing forever; The Right-Rulings of YHWH are true, they are righteous altogether, more desirable than gold, than much fine gold; And sweeter than honey and the honeycomb.”
+Psalms (Tehillim) 19:7-10